-- project budget - accountant declaration (template provided on business.gov.au.au and GrantConnect) - evidence of funding strategy, e.g. financial statements, loan agreements, cash flow documents - evidence of support from the board, CEO or equivalent (template provided on business.gov.au and GrantConnect).
-Where the CEO or equivalent submits the application, we will accept this as evidence of support. - trust deed (where applicable).
+- project budget (you must use the template provided on business.gov.au) - a letter of support from each project partner (where applicable) - evidence of support from the board, CEO or equivalent (you must use the template provided on business.gov.au and GrantConnect).
+Where the CEO or equivalent submits the application, we will accept this as evidence of support - trust deed (where applicable).

-You must attach supporting documentation in line with the instructions provided in the form.
+You must attach supporting documentation to the application form in line with the instructions provided within the form.
 You should only attach requested documents.
-The total of all attachments cannot exceed 20MB.We will not consider information in attachments that we do not request.
+The total of all attachments cannot exceed 20MB.
+We will not consider information in attachments that we do not request.